caseyclements/conda-build-patches-post/README.md

 ```
 conda_build.exceptions.DependencyNeedsBuildingError: Unsatisfiable dependencies for platform osx-64: {"pbp.skels[version='>=0.2.4']", "pypirc[version='>=1.0.4']"}
 ```
-These two modules don't have conda packages.
+![externally-managed][tip] These two modules don't have conda packages.
 They are available on PyPI though, which one can confirm with `pip search pbp.skels`.
 In this circumstance, the solution is to remove the dependencies as explicit requirements and let setuptools do the work.
 The setup script becomes the following.

 ```
 script: python setup.py install --single-version-externally-managed --record record.txt